ffinetwork/FFI_Annual_Report/README.md

     change.
 It contains one parameter (the year of the current annual report) so file names can be customized to the current annual report's year

-- The `renv.lock`, `.Rprofile`, and `renv` folder contain information about the R packages and dependencies used in this project.
-  They can help you sync your project's R packages on your local computer.

 # Code Description